 One of the challenges was getting my work clothes (dress pants and dress shirt) to the office without wrinkling them up in a backpack.
 Also, backpacks are sweaty and uncomfortable, especially on hot summer days.

-The Classic 2.0 Garment Pannier from Two Wheel Gear.
+So for my birthday last year, which is in late spring, my wife got me the number one item on my wish list: The Classic 2.0 Garment Pannier from Two Wheel Gear.
 I can't remember where I had first heard about Two Wheel Gear, but early in 2015 I started seeing the name appearing in articles more and more.
 Two Wheel Gear is a great local company with a great concept: a suit bag that's made to fit on your bike.
 As for the company itself, "the focus is to create the very best bags in the world for professional business commuters, to keep innovating with new commuting bags and to make it extremely easy to bike to work."

 On the outside, it looks almost like a regular set of panniers.
 Large outer pockets have ample space for shoes, a packed lunch, a jacket, or whatever else you need to carry.